Guided Dragonfly Walks Summer 2017

 Revisit this page in April for our schedule of summer 2017 dragonfly walks -- usually offered on the first Saturday of each month from May-through-October.

-Dragonfly enthusiast and ASU Professor Pierre Deviche is the special guest leader for our season finale guided dragonfly walk on Saturday Octobe 1.
-Our gift shop still has a few signed-by-the-authors copies of the new book Field guide to the Damselflies and Dragonflies of Arizona and Sonora -- purchase yours before the 8:30 am guided walk.
+Dragonfly enthusiast and ASU Professor Pierre Deviche is among special guest leaders for our guided dragonfly walks.
+Our gift shop has signed-by-the-authors copies of the new book Field guide to the Damselflies and Dragonflies of Arizona and Sonora.

 Arboretum guided interpretive tours are a chance to learn about dragonflies -- and photograph the intricately-colorful insect predators close-up.
 Bring your camera - guides usually net a few dragonflies safely for visitors to view and photograph closeup, before releasing the insect unharmed.